-A strong e-commerce brand is about a myriad of things: a great product, memorable marketing, a striking brand, and so on.
+A strong e-commerce brand is about a myriad of things: a great product, memorable marketing, and a striking brand.
 But one aspect that’s often neglected is your packaging.

-Your packaging is the first thing your customers see before they see your products.
-And when the first taste is with the eyes, it’s important to make it delicious.
+Your packaging is the very first thing your customers see before deciding to purchase your products making it extremely important to have it well designed.

-If you want to up your packaging game but you’re struggling for inspiration, it’s worth looking to the experts.
+If you want to up your packaging game, but you’re struggling for inspiration, it’s worth looking for expert advice from packaging design professionals.
 Read on to discover 5 e-commerce brands with really great packaging that you can learn from today.

 Subscription boxes are a popular niche that a variety of businesses are jumping on.
-From shaving products to pet treats, customers can get their hands on virtually anything they desire in a nice monthly package.
+From shaving products to pet treats, customers can get their hands on virtually anything they desire in an excellent monthly package.

-But what really sets Birchbox apart from its competitors — indeed, what arguably gives the brand its edge — is its unique packaging.
+But what sets Birchbox apart from its competitors is its unique packaging.

 Each box of goodies is covered in a gorgeous design, featuring everything from floral patterns to Aztec prints.
 Each month, the brand offers a specific theme for their designs, helping tie them all together and making the arrival of each box an exciting experience in itself.

-And as if that wasn’t enough, each and every box is unique — you won’t find any duplicates anywhere.
-Birchbox, whatever you’re paying your graphic designers, it’s not enough.
+And as if that wasn’t enough, every box is unique to your order — you won’t find any duplicates anywhere.

-Good packaging is about making a splash before your customers have even opened the box.
+Proper packaging is about making an impression before your customers have even opened the box.
 Indeed, it’s an integral part of the unboxing experience, especially for subscription boxes.
 Strive for beautiful packaging wherever possible — it all goes towards a memorable experience that your customers will love.

 And it’s not just nice to look at either.
-Attractive packaging is Instagrammable and it’ll encourage your customers to show some love to your brand on social.
-It’s good for your customers and it’s good for your brand too.
+Attractive packaging can become viral and encourage your customers to show some love to your brand on social media.

 Seventh Generation is an online cleaning product brand with a difference.
 It’s making waves in the industry by providing 100% ethical and sustainable soaps, detergents, and other cleaning products.

-Seventh Generation’s products are completely free from toxic chemicals, which helps both the environment and keeps us safe when we clean too — it’s a double win!
+Seventh Generation’s products are entirely free from toxic chemicals, which helps both the environment and keeps us safe when we clean too — it’s a double win!

 But Seventh Generation’s eco-commitments don’t end with its products.
 Even its packaging is good for the planet.
 The brand uses entirely recycled and plant-based materials in its packaging, refraining from adding any unnecessary chemicals in the process.